-September/October
+October

-In September/October, the boat launch located at the end of River Road was used by anglers to access the Nicomen Slough and other systems by boat.
+In October, the boat launch located at the end of River Road was used by anglers to access the Nicomen Slough and other systems by boat.
 Shore-based angling on the Nicomen Slough was concentrated at the boat launch and along River Road south of the Lougheed Highway Bridge (Hwy #7).
 Only limited angling occurred in the upper parts of the Nicomen Slough (above the Highway bridge) or on Norrish Creek.

+One surveyor assessed the Nicomen Slough/Norrish Creek recreational fishery.
 The surveyor was stationed at the boat launch for the majority of the survey day since most of the angling effort (shore- and boat-based) could be captured at this site.
 Although interviews were obtained from boat-based anglers returning from other systems, these were excluded from the Nicomen analyses.
-The surveyor spent part of their survey day collecting incomplete interviews from anglers fishing from shore along River Road.
+The surveyor spent approximately 20 minutes of each hour of their survey day collecting incomplete interviews from anglers fishing from shore along River Road.